ahicks92/fastnet/specification.md

 This specification specifies per-channel packet formats.
 Channels 0 to 32767 must be reserved for the application and are referred to as "message channels."
-All other channels must be reserved for Fastnet's protocol and used as specified heere.
+All other channels must be reserved for Fastnet's protocol and used as specified.

+An implementation must prevent the user from using negative channel numbers for any purpose.
+This may be done via a type system (use unsigned integers, for example) or by generating an error.

 ##Status Queries##

 Channel -1 is the status query and connection handshake channel.
-Packets on channel -1 are ascii literals with one exception.
+Query packets on channel -1 are ascii literals.
 The following query operations must be supported:

 - If a client sends the string "query:fastnet" as a packet payload on channel -1, the server must respond with "query:fastnet=yes"